 You can notice the extra y in this command.
-The extra y forces the package manager to download package database regardless of whether there is any change in the versions or not.
+The extra y forces the package manager to download the package database regardless of whether there is any change in the versions.

-This is helpful when you have a corrupted package database and you want to force a synchronization.
+This is helpful when you have a corrupted package database and you want to force synchronization.

-I don’t recommend using sudo pacman -Syyu all the time because it will unnecessarily take a long time in synchronizing the database.
+I don’t recommend using sudo pacman -Syyu all the time because it will unnecessarily take a long time to synchronize the database.
 It will also consume more network bandwidth.